Chonthichar/InstagramWebscraperApp/README.md

 2. Necessary libraries installed(e.g., Kivy, requests, pandas).
 3. Ensure Chrome driver is available and its path is correctly set in the code.

+### How to use:
+1. Make sure you have installed all the required packages.
+2. Input the instagram username you want to scrape in the "username_input" field.
+3. Select the desired "start_date" and "end_date"
+4. (Optional) Enter any specific hashtags you want to filter by in the "search_field".
+5. Click the "start_button" to begin the scraping process.
+6. Once the scraping is complete, a CSV file will be automatically opened containing the scraped data.

 ## main.py (Extract Data without using Proxy)

 ### Code Structure: